 I am an experienced and licensed acupuncturist and a member of the British Acupuncture Council (BAcC) where my Qualification is one of the few accredited by the Board of the British Acupuncture Council.
-The BAcC maintains standards of education, ethics, discipline and practice to ensure the health and safety of the public at all times.
+The BAcC maintains high standards of education, ethics, discipline and practice to ensure the health and safety of the public at all times.
 Through this I am covered by Medical Malpractice and Public/Products Liability Insurance.
 As a member of the BAcC, I observe a Code of Safe Practice, which lays down stringent standards of hygiene and requires the use of sterile, disposable needles.

-Infertility has always been an area of particular interest to me, through my own experience as being a Poly Cystic Ovary Syndrome (PCOS) and endometriosis sufferer and having the worries of infertility over me for many years.
+Infertility has always been an area of particular interest to me, through my own experience of being a Poly Cystic Ovary Syndrome (PCOS) and endometriosis sufferer and having the worries of infertility over me for many years.
 I decided to learn acupuncture for this reason, to gain as much insight and knowledge in the area as I possibly could, to be able to help myself and others in a similar position.
 I also wrote my dissertation on this subject to give me the opportunity to research the area of PCOS and infertility in detail.

 What can be treated?